ipfs/specs/INTEGRATION.md

 ## Motivation

 Applications wanting to use IPFS resources are, without this spec, left to invent their own ways of finding a gateway.
-This spec defines how application wanting to implement IPFS support can find a gateway.
+This spec defines how an application wanting to implement IPFS support can find (at least one) gateway to use.

 Simultaneously the spec also defines how IPFS implementations should expose their gateway.